Financial Resources – Possible

 Assists individuals with disabilities, family members, and disability-related providers, agencies and organizations across the state with getting AT through the following programs: device demonstration program, device short term loan program, device reutilization program and state financing activities

-is MassMATCH’s free AT device exchange program.
-The Equipment Exchange is similar to a “want ad” where pre-owned AT is listed in order to put people looking for AT in contact with sellers or donators
+MassMATCH’s free AT device exchange program.
+The Equipment Exchange is similar to a “want ad” where pre-owned AT is listed in order to put people looking for AT in contact with sellers or donators.

 Massachusetts Commission for the Deaf and Hard of Hearing Financial Assistance, Exchange and Recycling Programs for Hearing Aids and Assistive Technology